"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Online Survey: Developer Perception and Trust

 \subsection{Perception of Security Risks in NES}

-As shown in Figure~\ref{fig:security_perception}, survey results indicate a widespread awareness of NES vulnerabilities, where more than 80\% of participants reported that they had encountered insecure suggestions generated by NES.
-However, there is still an inconsistency among developers in awareness that NES can generate insecure code and abilities to detect insecure code generated by NES.
+As shown in \figlight{Figure~\ref{fig:security_perception}}, more than 80\% of participants report having encountered insecure suggestions generated by NES, indicating that exposure to NES-induced risks is prevalent across the surveyed population rather than confined to isolated cases.
+Yet self-reported awareness of these risks and the ability to identify insecure suggestions vary substantially across respondents, pointing to a gap between \emph{having seen} insecure suggestions and \emph{being able to recognize} them in the moment of acceptance.

-\textbf{Awareness of NES-Induced Risks.} Developers frequently encounter the vulnerabilities identified in our technical analysis, confirming these risks are widespread rather than theoretical.
-As shown in Figure~\ref{fig:security_perception}, 81.1\% of respondents observed insecure code suggestions, with 13.4\% encountering them frequently ($> \text{10 times}$ daily).
-More critically, 62.4\% witnessed NES suggesting test data (e.g., hardcoded keys) from testing environments for production use.
-This confirms NES models often fail to distinguish semantic contexts, directly introducing vulnerabilities if suggestions are accepted without scrutiny.
+\textbf{Awareness of NES-Induced Risks.} Developers report encountering, in practice, the same classes of vulnerabilities our technical analysis surfaces in the lab, suggesting that these risks are not merely theoretical artifacts of controlled test cases.
+As shown in \figlight{Figure~\ref{fig:security_perception}}, 81.1\% of respondents report observing insecure code suggestions from NES, and 13.4\% report frequent exposure ($> \text{10 times}$ daily).
+More critically, 62.4\% report witnessing NES propose test-environment data (e.g., hardcoded keys) for production use---a self-reported manifestation of the cross-context leakage we characterize as \emph{Context Contamination} in \redlight{\autoref{sec:in_lab_results}}.
+Taken together, these responses align with the context-mixing behaviors observed in our assessments and indicate a concrete pathway by which such suggestions can introduce vulnerabilities if accepted without scrutiny.

-\textbf{Security Experience vs. Awareness.} Despite the high prevalence of risky suggestions, awareness remains inconsistent.
-We investigated whether a cybersecurity background correlates with higher vigilance.
-While one might expect security-trained developers to uniformly detect insecure suggestions, the data shows theoretical domain knowledge does not guarantee practical detection.
-Software development experience is another critical factor.
-37.5\% of developers reported never encountering sensitive data leakage in production contexts.
-Analyzing this cohort, we found 24.8\% were security practitioners—lower than their general population representation (32.7\%).
-More revealing, 60\% of these ``unnoticing security practitioners'' are junior developers, significantly higher than the overall junior representation (36.4\%).
-This inverts the assumption that security \textit{knowledge} alone suffices; instead, \textit{practical experience} dominates in recognizing NES risks.